 Buying three-month supplies of toilet paper, water and canned goods can throw off your cash flow.
 Now, when you’re pretty clear on your needs versus your wants, seize the opportunity to streamline your budget.
 Our free budget calculator shows how your spending compares to your neighbors’.

 8. Maintain a Healthy Financial Life

 Recessions are part of the business cycle, and this one will pass, too.
 Our study of the top recession-resistant cities may cheer you up, or maybe this one about the top cities for living the American Dream will.
 For many people, being proactive relieves anxiety, because it makes you feel back in control.
 Now’s as good a time as any to start planning for retirement – or to just go for a long run.

 If you are worried about a recession then it’s important to plan ahead and take action as soon as possible.
 This means finding new income streams, increasing your cash reserves and making sure you have the right portfolio mix.
 You may want to speak to a professional to figure out what the best moves might be for your unique situation.

 More Tips for Managing Your Money During a Recession

 - It can be easy to panic during any recession, but a pandemic-induced one can be especially nerve-racking.
-If you want to stay ahead of the curve, consider working with a local financial advisor to build a financial plan.
-SmartAsset’s free tool can help you find an advisor.
-Get started now.
+If you want to stay ahead of the curve, consider working with a local financial advisor.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.